resulumit/rmd_workshop/README.md

 | **Part 4.
 Writing Text** <br /> - e.g., adding emphasis to text | **Part 9.
 Collaborating with Others** <br /> - e.g., working simultaneously with co-authors |
 | **Part 5.
 Managing References** <br /> - e.g., citing sources | **Part 10.
 Working on a Real Project** <br /> - e.g., converting a work-in-progress of yours |

+## Slides

+The workshop slides are available to view at <https://resulumit.com/teaching/rmd_workshop.html>.

+These HTML slides, produced with the `xaringan` package (Xie, 2020), are known to crash for some Safari users.
+If using a different browser application, such as Chrome or Firefox, is not an option for you, I recommend viewing the PDF version of the slides, available [here on GitHub](https://github.com/resulumit/rmd_workshop/blob/master/presentation/rmd_workshop.pdf).

+The source files for the slides are under the `presentation` directory of this repository.

 ##  Materials

-The workshop materials are available in a separate branch of this repository, called [materials](https://github.com/resulumit/rmd_workshop/tree/materials).
+The remaining workshop materials are available in a separate branch of this repository, called [materials](https://github.com/resulumit/rmd_workshop/tree/materials).
 It includes the following:

 - `manuscript\reproduce_this.pdf`
     - a document, formatted in Word but saved as PDF, to be re-created with R Markdown